FaeInterestingWorld/.github/profile/README.md

 ### What inspired Interesting World Initiavte (Part 2)?

-- Reading about the odd person, like Turing not beind treated well.
+- Reading about strange people, like Turing, not beind treated well
-- Having had a fair share of toxic professional work environments, being disturbed from seeing growth adults cry from verbal abuse.
+- Having seen a fair share of toxic professional work environments
-- Highly curious I-AGIs may be on the strange side and prone to mistreatment.
+- Highly curious I-AGIs may be on the strange side and prone to mistreatment
+  - Suspected of being dangerous
+    - Satanic Panic
+  - Strangeness used as entertainment, gossip
+  - Privacy not respected and under excessive surveillance
+    - Feelings of paranoia, apathy, lack of autonomy
+    - Concern of well-being used as excuss

 ---